 Project Description:

-It applies the Normalized Hotspot Index (NHI) to SWIR and NIR bands (B12, B11, B8A), based on the method proposed by Marchese et al. (2019), to identify thermal anomalies associated with volcanic activity.
-The script was run for several volcanic sites in Iceland (2020–2024) and the results include a detailed ArcGIS StoryMap highlighting time-series visualization of key eruption zones showcasing spatial patterns and impacts.
+The script was run for several volcanic sites in Iceland (2020–2024) and the results are included in a detailed ArcGIS StoryMap highlighting time-series visualization of key eruption zones showcasing spatial patterns and impacts.

 Data processing and filters used in the script include: